rwxrob/zet/20220405084751/README.md

 If random people can proclaim months for different things then I should be able to as well.
-There's no better month to dedicate to increasing awareness and removing stigma from our metal health problems (we all have them, don't pretend you don't).
+There's no better month to dedicate to increasing awareness and removing stigma from our mental health problems (we all have them, don't pretend you don't).
 I mean, April Fool's Day?
 What the fuck is up with that?